adammmmm/hitless-key-rollover/README.md

 And of course HOSTS should be all your routers ip-addresses.

-Add keychain.py to crontab and make it execute once every ROLLINTERVAL/2, that way there will at most be half a ROLLINTERVAL drift.
+Add keychain.py to crontab and make it execute once every hour or so, here's an example.

+0 * * * * /path/to/python3 /path/to/keychain.py

 ---